dukt/analytics-docs/Installation.md

         composer require dukt/analytics:~4.0

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Analytics.

+4. Go to Settings → Plugins → Analytics and follow the instructions to connect to Google Analytics.